WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 **Teaching Tip**

-Make sure eveyone gives a 👍 in Slack when that are able to start the server.
+Make sure eveyone gives a 👍 in Slack when they are able to start the server.

 ---